tejess/tejessri.github.io/_pages/about.md

 Hello!
 I am a Predoctoral Master's Student at the University of Chicago where I am currently advised by [Chenhao Tan](https://chenhaot.com/).
 I have been fortunate to work alongside Professor [Shinji Watnabe](https://www.wavlab.org/) from Carnegie Mellon Univerity and [Karen Livescu](https://home.ttic.edu/~klivescu/) from TTIC on other collaborations.

 My current research interests are in **Speech Processing and NLP**.
 Specifically, I have been working towards creating lightweight architectures in my previous and current works on Speech Processing.
-I am interested in developing foundation models and working towards interpretability of models.
 In my work with NLP, I have focused on exploring the use of LLMs as tools.
-I am interested in performing research on multi-agent frameworks.
+The following are some directions I would love to explore in the near future:
+* development of foundation models for Audio
+* interpretability of models (both audio and
+* multi-agent frameworks

-I am currently interning at Lawrence Livermore National Labs, where I am working on LLM evaluation.
+I am currently interning at Lawrence Livermore National Labs, where I am working on LLM evaluation and benchmarking.

 A data-driven personal website
 ======